Desktop Commander: Give Claude Full Control of Your Computer (Setup Guide)

 Cursor is a code editor with AI baked in.
 It’s excellent for sitting in a codebase writing features all day.

-The use cases overlap but the mental model differs.
 With Cursor, you’re thinking “help me code.”
-With Desktop Commander, you’re asking “do this task” – and code might be part of that task.
+With Claude Code, you’re thinking “do this coding task, autonomously.”
+With Desktop Commander, you’re asking “do this task” – and code might be part of it.
 If it is (it often is) Claude will just write the script and execute it.

 WordPress article extraction: “Download article 2264 from (my website) and save the raw JSON to the research folder.”